letriandrew/PELE/README.md

-# Protégé-Effect-Learning
+# Protégé-Effect-Learning-Entity
-PEL is an application to assist in learning by invoking the Protégé Effect.
+PELE aka the Protégé Effect Learning Entity is an application to assist in learning by invoking the Protégé Effect.